 Although no upper limit for fiber consumption has been set, it should be noted that extremely high fiber intakes are likely not optimal for health.
 Most individuals will experience GI distress as daily fiber intake exceeds their level of tolerance.
 This may also result in suboptimal nutrient digestion and absorption.

 Therefore, it is recommended that individuals consume a level of fiber daily that meets or exceeds the 14g fiber per 1000 Calorie minimum set by the Institute of Medicine, but at the same time is below the amount that results in adverse GI symptoms.

-This is why when we created the IIFYM Macro Calculator, we set fiber at a range that is proven to aid in digestion and gut health without interfering with macronutrient absorbtion
+This is why when we created the IIFYM Macro Calculator, we set fiber at a range that is proven to aid in digestion and gut health without interfering with macronutrient absorption.

 How to Incorporate Fiber into IIFYM

-Find out your starting macros to assist you with your fiber intake, let one of our skilled coaches build your Custom Macro Blueprint
+Find out your starting macros to assist you with your fiber intake, let one of our skilled coaches build your Macro Blueprint.

 To ensure an individual is progressing towards their goals with IIFYM and also consuming adequate fiber daily it is recommended that they include a daily fiber minimum.
 The macronutrient plans provided through IIFYM.com include a daily fiber minimum to ensure that fiber intake is adequate as macronutrient needs are met.